Skip to Content

 There are many, many spice blends that pair well with white fish.
 A few of my favorites include:

 • Cajun blend: This blend is mildly spicy and savory.
 It usually includes paprika, thyme, oregano, cayenne pepper, as well as white and black pepper, garlic powder, and salt.
-Cajun spice blends can add a complex flavor and dark blackened color to fish;
+This DIY Cajun spice blend can add a complex flavor and dark blackened color to fish;

 • Lemon-Dill blend: This is a milder blend that includes lemon zest, dill weed, celery seed, garlic powder, and onion salt;